Holste

 Holste (/de/) is a municipality in the district of Osterholz, in Lower Saxony, Germany.

+It comprises three originally separate municipalities: Hellingst, Oldendorf and Steden, its name being a combination of those names.

 It belonged to the Prince-Archbishopric of Bremen.
 In 1648 the Prince-Archbishopric was transformed into the Duchy of Bremen, which was first ruled in personal union by the Swedish and from 1715 on by the Hanoverian Crown.
-In 1823 the Duchy was abolished and its territory became part of the Stade Region.
+In 1823 the Duchy was abolished, and its territory became part of the Stade Region.